torreta/Tbalance-API/Notes.md

 look for new gems here:
 `https://rubygems.org/`

-remember to add new features
+remember to add new features  (make the file.)
 "i want to <make something> in order to <fullfill an necesity> so <we can get an objective>"